KHU-MASLAB/cNN-DP/README.md

 ## What is this for?
 > cNN-DP: Composite neural network with differential propagation

-We propose a composite neural network for effective and efficient learning of highly impulsive/oscillatory time series data by utilizing low-order derivatives, which were rather wasted or unconsidered before.
+We propose a novel composite neural network for effective learning of highly impulsive/oscillatory time series data by utilizing additional low-order derivatives, which were wasted or inactively utilized before.
 It is effective, specifically for:
 * Modeling oscillatory solutions (derivatives) of differential equations
 * Learning noisy and impulsive time series measurements